opulo-inc/ohai/docs/lumen/x-gantry/index.md

 ### Install z-axis belt drive components

-*   Secure `idler-pulley` onto `x-gantry-front`  with 1x `M5x25-bolt`, tigthend enough that the pulley can rotate freely without resistance
+*   Secure `idler-pulley` onto `x-gantry-front`  with 1x `M5x25-bolt`, tightened enough that the pulley can rotate freely without resistance
 *   Check that the pulley can only rotate - it should not be able to move up and down if the bolt is tightened correctly

 	<img src="images/image20.jpg"/>